 Replace the Sweet Potatoes: I feel obligated to say (as a dietitian) that sweet potatoes provide an excellent source of vitamins and minerals.
 However, this recipe can be easily substituted with baked potatoes.
 Here's a whole list of substitutes for potatoes.
 The only difference in the recipe is that the baked potato will take longer to cook in the oven.

-Cut o chicken: This recipe has only been tested with chicken breast and boneless and skinless chicken thighs.
+Cut of chicken: This recipe has only been tested with chicken breast and boneless and skinless chicken thighs.
 Chicken thighs will be slightly higher in fat and calories.

 BBQ Sauce Options: Use your favorite sauce, as this provides the most flavor to the dish!
 Look for a BBQ Sauce (not paste) as these provide an excellent flavor.
 My recommendation is Sweet Baby Ray’s Original Sauce.
 Another option is the KC Masterpiece Original BBQ Sauce.

 - Sweeter BBQ Chicken: choose a BBQ sauce that is honey flavored.